 This post is a throwback to December 2011, when I was going through the transformation that would lead me to becoming a Mind-body Wellness Coach.
-While I’ve evolved in my relationship with food and my body since, I feel the content is still very relevant to share with those of you who may be struggling. -KP
+While I’ve evolved in my relationship with food and my body since, I feel the content is still very relevant to share with those of you who may be struggling and want to stop behaviors like binge eating or overeating. -KP

 Regardless of the time of year, I often find myself inhaling my food.
 When I’m at home, I’m in a hurry to get on with some chore that needs doing, or a relaxing activity I’m excited about pursuing.
 When I’m at work, I’m shoving food into my mouth while working at my desk, or participating in a meeting.
 When out to dinner with friends or my husband, I’m often so busy socializing that my plate seems to go from full to empty without me having any recollection of having eaten what was on it.